cjacker/opensource-toolchain-avr/README.md

 ## 5.1 with avarice

 AVaRICE is a program which interfaces the GNU Debugger GDB with the AVR JTAG ICE available from Atmel.
-It can support a lot of debugger devices, such as AVR JTAG ICE MKI/MKII/3, AVR Dragon and ATMEL-ICE etc.
+It can support a lot of official debugger devices, such as AVR JTAG ICE MKI/MKII/3, AVR Dragon and ATMEL-ICE etc.

 Up to this tutorial written, most linux distribution shipped avarice-2.13 by default, version 2.13 can not support ATMEL-ICE, if you use ATMEL-ICE, you should use this version: https://github.com/Florin-Popescu/avarice/